 In addition to sharing your academic, work and/or volunteer experiences, your motivation letter for studies abroad should include any previous international experiences you have had.
 These do not necessarily have to be formal academic programmes but could experience travelling with family or friends.
 The most important thing about this step is to let the person who reads your application know that you understand what you are getting yourself into.
 Of course, many people may not have had an international experience yet, and that is totally fine.
 If that is the case for you, then use this opportunity to explain your motivations for going abroad.

 Describing your personality

 Next, it can be helpful to briefly describe your personality in your motivation letter for studies abroad.
-Now, this does not mean you should list all of your personal characteristics, like/dislikes or favourite TV show.
+Now, this does not mean you should list all of your personal characteristics, like/dislikes or favourite TV shows.
 Instead, you should explain how your personality is well-suited to being in an international context.
-For example, if you are the person who makes friends quickly, you could say something along the lines of, “I consider myself an open-minded and friendly person, which has helped me make friends quickly in many different situations.”
+For example, if you are a person who makes friends quickly, you could say something along the lines of, “I consider myself an open-minded and friendly person, which has helped me make friends quickly in many different situations.”
 Notice how this type of writing incorporates adjectives to specifically describe a person’s personality.
 Doing so will help whoever reads your application get a clear idea of the person you are.

 Explaining how studying abroad will help you grow